The medina of Essaouira was declared a UNESCO World Heritage Site in 2001 and is known as The pearl of the Atlantic or The sleeping beauty.

-The city has one of the most important fishing harbours in Morocco.
+The city has one of the most important fishing harbors in Morocco.
 If you arrive early enough, you’ll see a human chain of fishermen unloading the fish they caught at dawn.

-If you like seafood or fish then you will love Essaouira, where you will be able to eat in very cheap seafood restaurants.
+If you like seafood or fish then you'll love Essaouira, where you'll be able to eat in very cheap seafood restaurants.
 You can even buy the fish directly from the fishermen and any beach bar will cook it for you.

 - Book a day trip: With Introducing Marrakech, we offer day tours with English-speaking chauffeurs and hotel pickup for just € 30 (US$ 32.30) per person.
 We also offer very low-priced private tours.
 Click here to check out our day trip to Essaouira from Marrakech.